 One way to deduce the electromagnetic moments of nuclei is via Collinear Laser Spectroscopy (CLS).
 The CLS method involves the co-propagation of a low-energy beam (~ 60 keV) of atoms/ions with laser light.
 Fixed-frequency laser light is Doppler tuned into resonance by varying the energy of the beam, with the subsequent fluorescence detected by a photomultiplier tube.
 The resulting hyperfine spectrum, a product of the interaction of atomic electrons with the nucleus, is analyzed to extract the nuclear magnetic dipole and electric quadrupole moments.

-We have installed a CLS beam line in the low-energy beam experimental area at NSCL as part of the Beam Cooling and Laser Spectroscopy (BECOLA) facility.
-The BECOLA facility also includes a cooler/buncher, which will accept the direct current (DC) rare isotope beams from the NSCL gas stopping area and convert them into a low-emittance, pulsed beam to improve the sensitivity for laser hyperfine measurements via the CLS technique.
-Commissioning of the CLS beam line is underway, using DC beams from a commercial off-line ion source.
-Hyperfine spectra for Ca, K, and Mn atoms, as well as Ca singly-charged ions, have been collected and analyzed.
+We have installed and commissioned a CLS beam line in the low-energy beam experimental area at NSCL as part of the Beam Cooling and Laser Spectroscopy (BECOLA) facility.
+The BECOLA facility also includes a cooler and buncher, which will accept the direct current (DC) rare isotope beams from the NSCL beam thermalization area and convert them into a low-emittance, pulsed beam to improve the sensitivity of the CLS measurement.Stable beams of Ca, K, Fe and Mn have been produced from off-ion sources, and the hyperfine spectra have been collected and analyzed.
 An example spectrum for stable K-39 is given here, where the four peaks correspond to transitions between hyperfine states that arise from the interaction between the atomic electrons and the K-39 nucleus, which has spin 3/2.
-These off-line laser studies are important for optimizing the performance of BECOLA and the CLS in advance of on-line measurements with short-lived radioisotopes, where sample sizes are of order 10,000 per second.
+The first on-line CLS measurements with short-lived radioisotopes, where sample sizes are of order 10 4 per second, are planned for the coming year.